 If you have purchased a new tent, ALWAYS practice-pitch before taking any trips.
 We expect the highest quality from the products we sell but unfortunately mishaps can occur during manufacturing.
 Returns/repairs are easier to sort out from home than from a campsite or a festival.

 The following items are great for prolonging the life of your tent, or aiding with repair should the worst happen.

-A tent footprint is a groundsheet that’s specifically cut to match your tent, generally available for larger family tents.
-A footprint is used to protect the bottom of your tent from lose gravel and wet ground.
+A tent footprint is a groundsheet that's specifically cut to match your tent, generally available for larger family tents.
+A footprint is used to protect the bottom of your tent from loose gravel and wet ground.
 This can help to prevent tearing and means that your tent won't have to be cleaned as often.

 If your tent doesn't have a specific footprint available, standard groundsheets can be used but will need to be folded/cut to the shape of your tent.